Quafadas/dedav4s/README.md

     SimpleBarChartLite(List(spec => spec("title") = "Got Viz?"))

-I use a small number of helpers enough that they are included;
+I use a small number of "helpers" enough that they are honoured with an implemetation in the library;

-    SimpleBarChartLite(List(viz.Utils.fillDiv, spec => spec("title") = "Got Viz?" ))
+    SunburstDrag(List(viz.Utils.fillDiv, viz.Utils.fixDefaultDataUrl))

 I work with this library in 3 ways
 1. I want to see viz on some "self owned" datatype.
-Define an extension method on it...
+Define an extension method on it... munge the data, pipe it into an example spec.
 2. I want to visualise some fairly raw dataset in a fashion which looks similar to one of the vega examples.
 Use scala to obtain data and pipe it directly into the spec
 3. Spec has been modified enough that a list of modifiers is confusing.
 Extend the base spec class direct via a file or resource (see "Custom.scala").
+Then pipe data into it.

+YOu can read the existing extension methods for inspiration.

 In general, lean into Vega.
 Debug your specs using vega, then pipe the data you want into it through scala.
+This library is a thin shim around vega.

 Video to follow... maybe...